NickyGee44/TheGambler/replit.md

   - GPS now safely requests location permission without any complex map rendering that caused crashes
   - Shows accurate yardage to green and tee using Deerhurst course coordinates from CSV data
   - Displays GPS status, course information, and helpful tips in clean card-based interface
-  - Eliminated all Google Maps AdvancedMarkerElement and Polyline dependencies that were unstable
   - GPS component now works reliably across all devices and browsers without crashes
   - Added proper loading states and error messages for GPS functionality
   - Fixed server CORS headers to allow external domain access beyond Replit preview